Edgeworth-type expansion for the one-point distribution of the KPZ fixed point with a large height at a prior location: Introduction

 \begin{thm} Suppose $x,x',\rh\in \mathbb{R}$ and $\tau,\tau'>0$ are fixed constants.
 Then

 as $\rh'\to\infty$. \end{thm}

-\begin{rmk} In a recent work \cite{GH22}, they obtained several one-point and two-point tail estimates for the KPZ equation via the so-called tangent method.
-The most relevant results to our framework are Theorem 3 and Theorem 7.1.
-With some mild conditions, they established a sharp tail estimate for the two-point distribution for all $t\in [t_0,\infty)$
+\begin{rmk} There is relevant work by \cite{GH22}, where they obtain several sharp results concerning the upper tail behavior of the KPZ equation.
+In particular, they established a precise tail estimate for the two-point distribution for all time values $t$ within the interval $[t_0,\infty)$ given by: